Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP TEN: Remove the foil and bake for an additional 30 minutes until golden brown.

-STEP ELEVEN: Allow your pull-apart pizza bread to cool in the pan for 5 minutes then carefully flip the whole thing out onto a serving plate.
-You will want to gently turn the bread back over on your serving dish so that the cheesy pepperoni topping is showing.
+STEP ELEVEN: Allow your pull-apart pizza bread to cool in the pan for five minutes, then carefully flip the whole thing out onto a serving plate.

 pizza bread being cooled upside down on a serving dish

-STEP TWELVE: You can warm the pizza sauce and place it into a small bowl.
-You can place it in the center, or on the side, of your pull-apart pizza bread for people to dip their pieces into.
+You can place it in the center or on the side of your pull-apart pizza bread for people to dip their pieces into.

 How To Serve

-This easy pull-apart pizza bread recipe is delicious and would be a great appetizer for a party.
 It would also be a fun twist on your weekly pizza and a movie night that the entire family will love.
 Add a fresh Caesar salad on the side for a complete meal.

 Storage

-IN THE FRIDGE: You can store any leftover pepperoni pizza pull-apart bread in the fridge for up to 2 days.
-Make sure it is in a container with a lid or cover it with foil to stop the bread from going soggy.
+Make sure it is in a container with a lid, or cover it with foil to stop the bread from going soggy.

-You can reheat individual portions in the microwave for 30 to 45 seconds, add a side of pizza sauce and you have a tasty treat.
+You can reheat individual portions in the microwave for 30 to 45 seconds, add a side of pizza sauce, and you have a tasty treat.

 IN THE FREEZER: Once this savory bread is cooled, you can freeze it for up to three months.
 Pop it in an airtight freezer bag or in a container with a lid.